Letter from the Chair

-We meet monthly, usually on the 4th Tuesday in the month, to hear illustrated lectures about an amazing variety of subjects, all to do with the arts, and that includes painting, architecture, sculpture, music, photography, jewellery, costume, posters ….
+Under ‘normal’ conditions, we meet monthly, usually on the 4th Tuesday in the month, to hear illustrated lectures about an amazing variety of subjects, all to do with the arts, and that includes painting, architecture, sculpture, music, photography, jewellery, costume, posters ….
 I could go on, but just look at Lectures on the Events page and you’ll see what I mean.
-Our society is known for its friendliness and before the lecture we have coffee together when we meet old friends and get to know new ones.
+Before the lecture we have coffee together when we meet old friends and get to know new ones.

 As well as the lectures, we have Special Interest Days to learn more about a chosen subject and these have covered a vast array of topics which can be studied in greater detail as we dedicate a whole day to the event.
-We go to the theatre, where as a group we can get excellent reductions on ticket prices, and we also go on outings, sometimes to explore a part of London, or to visit great houses, such as Parham House, Chevening, Kenwood House, or gardens, like the Secret Garden in Sandwich.
+We go to the theatre, where as a group we can get excellent reductions on ticket prices, and we also go on outings, sometimes to explore different parts of London, or to visit great houses, closer at hand, such as Parham House, Chevening, Kenwood House, or gardens, like the Secret Garden in Sandwich.

-We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and recently to Sicily, Crete and Uzbekistan.
+We have even been on holiday tours, usually with a knowledgeable guide, to Berlin, to Malta, to explore the Palladian houses in the Veneto, to visit the Irish Georgian houses around Dublin, to Puglia and more recently to Sicily, Crete and Uzbekistan.

 All of this needs a committee to organise it, and you will meet us all at the Tuesday meetings.
-Rachel Hay copes with all the aspects of membership, so you will meet her smiley face as you walk in the door at Benenden Village Hall.
+Rachel Hay copes with all the aspects of membership, so you will see her smiley face as you walk in the door at Benenden Village Hall.
 She is also our Vice-Chairman.
 Jill Craig is our new Secretary and the hub of communications.
-Paula Bolton has taken over from Michael Vaughan the responsibility for choosing the lecturers and subjects for each meeting, and will be interested in your impressions.
+Paula Bolton has the responsibility for choosing the lecturers and subjects for each meeting, and will be interested in your impressions.
 Sheenagh Nicholson has taken over the organisation of Special Interest Days.
-Judith Marks manages the Day Visits and will always welcome suggestions for future visits while Kenneth Parker copes with this website and organises Study Tours abroad.
-And I’m afraid you can’t avoid me, the chairman, because I introduce the speakers and make any announcements necessary.
+Judith Marks manages the Day Visits and will always welcome suggestions for future visits.
+And I’m afraid you can’t avoid me, the chair, because I introduce the speakers and make announcements and give notice of forthcoming events.